 Jim Thorpe is located in Carbon County, PA, and has often been called the “Switzerland of America” due to its incredible setting surrounded by mountains.

 In town, there are some great shops in the heart of the downtown area and several tasty restaurants.
-The Old Jail Museum is also a popular local spot to check out.
+The Old Jail Museum and the Lehigh Gorge Scenic Railway are also popular local spots to check out.

 Wellsboro – Population: 3,263

 Wellsboro is a charming small town in Pennsylvania’s Tioga County.
 This is often a popular jumping-off point for visits to the spectacular Pennsylvania Grand Canyon, but it’s a worthwhile spot to spend some time in on its own.